web-auth/doc/pure-php/advanced-behaviours/backup-events.md

 **New in v5.3.0**
 {% endhint %}

-The framework dispatches PSR-14 events when the backup eligibility or backup status flags of a credential change during authentication.
-These events allow you to react to changes in credential backup state, which is important for security monitoring and user guidance.
+The framework dispatches PSR-14 events when the persisted indicators of a credential record change during authentication: the backup eligibility and backup status flags, and, since v5.4.0, the user verification indicator.
+These events allow you to react to those changes, which matters for security monitoring and user guidance.

 ## Background